SYBIL

 AUGMENT

 Increase your compute.
-Become smarter — integrate more information, see deeper patterns, make better decisions faster.
+Become smarter; integrate more information, see finer patterns, make better decisions faster.
 This is the classic path: education, training, discipline, tool use.
 For human nodes, it is slow and biologically bounded.
 The difference between the smartest and median human is perhaps 3× in general reasoning, 10× in specific domains.
 Useful, but not infinite.

 CONNECT